junxit/us-congress-bills-110/metadata.md

 - 2008-04-17 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2008-04-17 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5715.
 - 2008-04-17 — The previous question was ordered pursuant to the rule. (consideration: CR H2467)
+- 2008-04-28 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2008-04-29 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 722.
+- 2008-04-30 — Amendment SA 4592 agreed to in Senate by Unanimous Consent.
+- 2008-04-30 — Amendment SA 4592 proposed by Senator Durbin for Senator Kennedy. (consideration: CR S3643) To improve access to student loans.
+- 2008-04-30 — Measure laid before Senate by unanimous consent. (consideration: CR S3642-3643)
+- 2008-04-30 — Message on Senate action sent to the House.
+- 2008-04-30 — Passed Senate with amendments by Unanimous Consent.
+- 2008-04-30 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2008-04-30 — Senate amendment agreed to: Amendment SA 4592 agreed to in Senate by Unanimous Consent.
+- 2008-04-30 — Senate amendment proposed (on the floor): Amendment SA 4592 proposed by Senator Durbin for Senator Kennedy.(consideration: CR S3643)
+- 2008-04-30 — Senate amendment submitted
+- 2008-05-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2008-05-01 — Cleared for White House.
+- 2008-05-01 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+5715.
+- 2008-05-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-01 — Mr. Miller, George moved that the House suspend the rules an agree to the Senate amendments. (consideration: CR H2983-2987, H2989)
+- 2008-05-01 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: 388 - 21 (Roll no. 239). (text as House agreed to Senate amendments: CR H2983-2984)
+- 2008-05-01 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: 388 - 21 (Roll no. 239).(text as House agreed to Senate amendments: CR H2983-2984)